SituesmonpainJetejetterai/workstation-dotfiles/vim-setup/tips.md

 `replace`: word to replace with
 `g`: replace in the entire file

-## To go to next/previous occurence of the word
+## To go to next/previous occurrence of the word

 - Either use the search
     - Click <CR> after `/<string>`
-    - Use `n` to move to next occurence
+    - Use `n` to move to next occurrence
-    - Use `N` to move to previous occurence
+    - Use `N` to move to previous occurrence
 - Sometimes, the word is too big and/or complicated
     - Put the cursor on the word
-    - Press `*` to move to next occurence
+    - Press `*` to move to next occurrence
-    - Press `#` to move to previous occurence
+    - Press `#` to move to previous occurrence

 Link for reference: https://stackoverflow.com/questions/6607630/find-next-in-vim